Have you tried sanded art paper with colored pencil yet?

 And light pressure?
 Forget it.
 Medium to medium-heavy pressure is going to be a lot more productive.

-But I did enjoy working with it and I recommend it to anyone who wants to try something different.
-Go ahead.
+Even so, I recommend it to anyone who wants to try something different.